e32wong/CloCom/README.md

 - Must have the ```java``` tag
 - Code mappings are only extracted from the answer of the post
 - Question and answer must have a score larger than 0
 - No NLP parse tree editing other than basic sentence refinements.
 The reason that the NLP is not processed in this database is because we recently moved the NLP component into the code clone detection tool.
-You can run it yourself using the Java class (NLP.java).
+You can run it yourself using the Java class (```NLP.java```).
-- Each mapping is named as "[questionID]-[answerID]-[codeSegmentNumber].autocom"
+- Each mapping is named as ```[questionID]-[answerID]-[codeSegmentNumber].autocom```

 ## User Study